 CLS Threat Profiles

-- Cybersecurity Threat Profile for an Outdoor Connected Lighting System That Uses Data to Improve Maintenance Efficiency (in progress)
+- A Cybersecurity Threat Profile for a Connected Lighting System (Report, February 2022)

-Learn more about model specifications and other CLS tools in development.
+Learn more about model specifications and other CLS tools.

-This tool provides a specification template that can be used when requesting calibration services for environmental sensors, as well as an example implementation of the template specification reflecting the planned usage of the device to be calibrated.
+This resource provides an overview of current calibration standards and service providers, a specification template that can be used when requesting calibration services for environmental sensors, and an example implementation that reflects the planned usage of the device to be calibrated.
+An editable specification template is also provided for download and use.

 - Specification Template for Calibration of Temperature- and Humidity-Measuring Equipment (September 2020)